 Available for @@@@ Issue Type

-Flag indicating all referrals for a certain issue or case type will be accepted.
+Flag indicating all referrals for a certain issue or case type will be considered.
 Provider may support multiple issue or case types, and this will allow providers to indicate availability per issue or case type.
-(Issue Types will be mapped to standardized lists, such as LSC or NSMI)
+(Issue Types will be mapped to standardized lists adopted by the statewide governing body, such as LSC or NSMI.
+A preferred set of published & accessible list can be referenced in the message, with the focus on standardizing the highest level of issue types. i.e. NSMI.923429.Family.DomesticViolence. )

 Not Available for @@@@ Issue Type

-Flat indicating no referrals for a certain issue or case type will be accepted.
+Flag indicating no referrals for a certain issue or case type will be considered.
 Provider may support multiple issue or case types, and this will allow providers to indicate availability per issue or case type.
-(Issue Types will be mapped to standardized lists, such as LSC or NSMI)
+(Issue Types will be mapped to standardized lists adopted by the statewide governing body, such as LSC or NSMI.
+A preferred set of published & accessible list can be referenced in the message.)

 Available for ###### Referrals of @@@@ Issue Type

 Flag indicating potential referrals will be accepted up to a certain quantity as it relates to Issue or Case Type.
 Provider may have different capacity for different legal issues and this data element will indicate availability as it relates to particular case types.
 This quantity will need to be maintained on a regular basis by the Provider's system.
-(Issue Types will be mapped to standardized lists, such as LSC or NSMI)
+(Issue Types will be mapped to standardized lists, such as LSC or NSMI.
+Any published & accessible list can be referenced in the message.)

+Available for @@@@ Issue Type When @@@@ Issue Type(s) Present

+Available for @@@@ Issue Type When Capacity Assessment is %%%%%

 Solution Provider Profile